 APPLICATION PROCEDURE & ENROLMENT

-If you would like to join the summer courses, please Apply NOW!
+If you would like to access the summer courses, please login HKU Moodle now!

 All courses are offered free of charge.
 You may enroll for more than one course but you are advised to look at the schedules to ensure there are no clashes.